Semicrossed products of C*-algebras and their C*-envelopes: Minimality

 \begin{remark} \textup{Simplicity of the $\ca$-envelope induces semi-simplicity of the semicrossed product (see \cite[Proposition 3]{Petarx}), but the converse is false.
-For example, assume $X=\bbT$ and $\phi:\bbT \rightarrow \bbT$ be rotation by a rational angle $\theta$.
-It is obvious that $\phi$ is surjective, thus the semicrossed products are c.is.is.
+For example, assume $X=\bbT$ and $\phi\colon \bbT \rightarrow \bbT$ be rotation by a rational angle $\theta$.
+It is obvious that $\phi$ is surjective, thus the semicrossed products are completely isometrically isomorphic.
 Every point in $\bbT$ is recurrent, hence by \cite[Theorem 10]{DonsKatMan01} the semicrossed products are semisimple.
 But $\A_\theta$ is not simple.} \end{remark}